Purpose of Capacity Planning

 Performance tuning aims to optimize the performance of existing systems.

-Capacity planning, on the other hand, predicts what resources and when they will be needed based on the performance of existing systems, without focusing on optimization.
+Capacity planning, on the other hand, predicts what will be needed for the system and when, based on the performance of existing systems, without considering what to optimize.

-In capacity planning, observations based on actual usage are prioritized over benchmarks like load testing.
+In capacity planning, observations based on actual usage take precedence over observations from benchmarks like load testing.

 Goal Setting in Capacity Planning

-The goals to be set in capacity planning include the following:
+Goals to be set in capacity planning include the following items:

 - Performance requirements based on monitoring